Jesulonimi21/Aepp-java-sdk-tutorials/making-Aewallet-transactions-on-android.md

 This tutorial is mend for android developers who want to begin to build interesting applications on the aeternity blockchain.
 In this tutorial we will cover the following:
 - Wallet Creation
-- Check Wallet Balance
+- Checking Wallet Balance
 - Token transfer

-## Perequisites
+## Prerequisites
 - A familiarity with the kotlin programming language
 - Basic understanding of some blockchain terminologies